 This standard shall be applicable to Sukuk in accordance with the Islamic Shari'ah Rules and Principles issued by an Islamic Financial Institution or other institution (called "originator"), directly or through the use of a Special Purpose Vehicle (SPV) or similar mechanism.
 In respect of Sukuk which are kept on-balance sheet by the originator in line with the requirements of FAS 29 "Sukuk in the books of the originator", the originator may opt not to apply this standard.
-This Standard shall be effective from the financial periods beginning on or after 1 January 2020.
+This Standard shall be effective from the financial periods beginning on or after 1 January 2021.
+Since the Fund does not issue sukuk, this FAS is not applicable.

-(vi) Financial Accounting Standard - 35 "Risk Reserves"
+(vii) Financial Accounting Standard - 35 "Risk Reserves"